hoiling/COMPS381F/README.md

 # COMPS381F
-# Update coordination may marge with update function only grades separate from them
+# all update and delete function are complete
-# Update grades not fully compelete, it can push but not change the grade
+# Need Fully test for each function